Arcade Fire's Sarah Neufeld shares 'With Love And Blindness' and talks "healing" new solo album

 “The album comes out of an energy that’s kind of similar to that,” she added, “but, of course not, you know, a global pandemic… This music has given me a release, and is landing in a time when people can maybe connect with that and use it to go into a little bit more of a healing space.”

 Sarah Neufeld releases ‘Detritus’ on May 14 via One Little Independent.
+Pre-order the album here.
 Check out the tracklist below:

 ‘Stories’